bitranox/wrapt_timeout_decorator/README.rst

 To support more types with the decorator, we selected dill as serializer, with the small downside that methods and classes can not be decorated in the __main__ context, but need to reside in a module.

-Since spawning under Windows takes some unknown considerable timespan (all imports needs to be done again !), You can specify when the timeout should start, please read the section `hard timeout`_

 You can find more information on that here: https://stackoverflow.com/questions/45616584/serializing-an-object-in-main-with-pickle-or-dill

+**Timing :** Since spawning takes some unknown timespan (all imports needs to be done again !), You can specify when the timeout should start, please read the section `hard timeout`_

 Please note that for some unknown reason, probably in multiprocess, Class methods can not be decorated at all under Windows with Python 2.7